In thesis programs, students are charged a flat rate based on 15 credits per term if they are registered full-time.

 Students who have completed the residency requirements for their program and yet have not completed the program requirements are required to be registered in a supplementary session.
 Students in thesis programs are classified as “Additional session”, whereas students in non-thesis programs are classified as “Non-thesis Extension”.
 Students who have submitted their initial thesis will be classified as “thesis evaluation”.
 See Thesis deadlines for details.
 Fees associated with these statuses can be found under Graduate studies fee tables 2015-2016 and will be charged on a term by term basis.
 Society, student services and athletics fees may be pro-rated.
 Please refer to sections 4.1.1 and 4.2.1 Residence requirements for Master’s and Doctoral programs in the General Information, Regulations and Research guidelines in the Graduate Calendar for further information.

 The Graduate Studies Rates for the 2014-2015 fall and winter terms can be found under Graduate Studies Rate Fall/Winter 2014-15.The Graduate Studies Rates for the 2015-2016 fall and winter terms can be found under Graduate Studies Rate Fall/Winter 2015-16.
+The Graduate Studies Rates for the 2016-2017 fall and winter terms can be found under Graduate Studies Rate Fall/Winter 2016-17.

 Student Society and departmental or faculty based fees are summarized by viewing the fees for the program at Graduate Tuition & Fees.